Skip to main content Skip to footer

 Health screening

 All clinical healthcare workers (NHS and non NHS) are required to complete a pre-employment occupational risk health screening questionnaire.
 This is provided by the local NHS Health Board and will inform if any further investigations are required.
 Health screening is divided into Standard Health Clearance and Additional Health Clearance.
 New HCWs who perform EPPs are required to have both standard and additional health clearance checks.
+HCWs with BBVs who move to the UK can not undertake health screening testing immediately.
+Those with HIV must wait 3 months before testing and those with HBV must wait 4 weeks before testing.
+There HCWs can not perform EPPs during this waiting time, and they should access specialist services for BBV management throughout this period.

-• checks for TB disease or TB immunity;
+• checks for TB disease or TB immunity [2];

-• offer of screening/immunisation for HBV;
+• offer of screening/immunisation for HBV [1];

-• offer of testing for HCV;
+• offer of testing for HCV [1];

-• offer of testing for HIV.
+• offer of testing for HIV [1].

-The GDC scope of practice duties for dental nurses do not include EPPs (e.g. fingers are not placed in patients’ mouths) and therefore the Standard Health Clearance is sufficient.
+The GDC Scope of Practice duties for dental nurses do not include EPPs (e.g. fingers are not placed in patients’ mouths) and therefore the Standard Health Clearance is sufficient.
 However, some dental nurses have additional training to perform procedures that may be exposure prone (e.g. suture removal) when fingers are not completely visible.
 Therefore, a risk assessment of each post is necessary to determine whether it entails EPPs and the necessity for an Additional Health Clearance.

 New, or existing healthcare workers who apply for a post or training which involve EPPs for the first time in their career, who decline to be tested for HBV, HCV and HIV will not be cleared to perform EPPs.
 This does not apply to HCWs who are moving from an existing EPP post to a new EPP post if they started practising EPPs before 1 August 2008.